|

 Sarah Simblet studied at the Ruskin

+new.
 Her drawings are very beautiful and the photos are fabulous.

 Scattered through the book are printed overlays